 What can you do to avoid broken links?

 The simplest method is to always copy the URL rather than typing it in.
-Despite the fact that this is a no-brainer, some people still enter in the URL!
+Despite this being a no-brainer, some people still enter the URL!
 Here are a few more methods for avoiding broken links:

-- If you’re using a content management system (CMS), such as WordPress, publish the post or page first before copying the URL.
-The real URL will not be live if the post or page is in draft mode, so you may see something like this: Instead of https://example.com/name-of-the-post, you’ll see https://example.com/?p=2857&preview=true.
+- If you use a content management system (CMS), such as WordPress, publish the post or page before copying the URL.
+The real URL will not be live if the post or page is in draft mode, so that you may see something like this: Instead of https://example.com/name-of-the-post, you’ll see https://example.com/?p=2857&preview=true.

 - You may also check if the site is safe to connect to before adding any external links to your site.
 It’s possible that a malicious bot would crawl their site and then move on to yours, causing server problems.